shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-06-10-getting-started-with-android-architecture-components-part2.md

 Although it seems overkill in our simple app, DI becomes quite useful as the codebase becomes larger and eventually manually injecting dependencies become painful and error prone.
 However we will still go ahead and implement DI in our app for the sake of understanding.

-This leads us to another question: **Ok, how do we solve this problem?**
+This leads us to another question: **OK, how do we solve this problem?**
 Here comes [Dagger 2](https://google.github.io/dagger/) to the rescue.
 Dagger is the DI framework and library for java apps.

 Advantages of using Dagger includes but not limited to: